 DANIELA SOW is co-coordinator the Grossmont College Creative Writing Program and teaches English 126: Creative Writing.
 She received her Master’s of Fine Arts degree in Creative Writing (Poetry) from San Diego State University, and her Post-secondary Reading and Learning Certificate from California State University, Fullerton.
 Her poetry has been published in San Diego Poetry Annual, A Cappella Zoo, and Encompassing Seas.
 As a spoken word artist, Daniela has competed in the National Poetry Slam.
 She also coordinated events as VP of Publicity on the Greater San Diego Council of Teachers of English, celebrating and awarding talented young writers through the annual CATE Creative Writing Contests.

 RICH FARRELL is a graduate of the U.S. Naval Academy and earned a Master of Fine Arts in Writing from Vermont College of Fine Arts.
 In addition to leading workshops on narrative for San Diego Writers, Ink, he is the Creative Non-Fiction Editor at upstreet and a Senior Editor at Numéro Cinq.
 His work, including fiction, memoir, essays, interviews and book reviews, has appeared, or is forthcoming in, Potomac Review, Hunger Mountain, New Plains Review, upstreet, Descant, Contrary, Newfound, Numéro Cinq, and elsewhere.
-His first novel, The Falling Woman, was recently acquired by Algonquin Books and is expected to be released in 2019.
+His first novel, The Falling Woman, was recently acquired by Algonquin Books and is expected to be released fall 2020.

 An annual tradition since 1996, the spring LITERARY ARTS FESTIVAL brings a diverse range of living, established and respected authors from around the country.
 The experience of writers who read their work, teach their craft, and discuss their sources of inspiration, proves the power and relevance of contemporary literature.
 Always free of charge.